team2393/FRC2022/README.md

 January 2022

-* January 8, get latest software .. only a _new_ laptop, because wpilib has breaking changes, so need older setup for TShirt robot.
+* January 8, get latest software .. onto a _new_ laptop, because wpilib has breaking changes, so need older setup for TShirt robot.
 The radio setup also requires the older software, https://docs.wpilib.org/en/latest/docs/yearly-overview/known-issues.html
 * Create skeleton robot code that does "nothing" but builds, uploads to RoboRIO, connects to drive station
 * See what's new in hardware.
 Do we need to order new controller, radio?
 Are there new motor controllers, motors, sensors, .. that we need?
 * Learn about motors, encoders